LSAT Test Dates 2026

 When Should I Take the LSAT?

 You should take the LSAT as soon as you feel you have adequately studied and are ready for this rigorous 2-part exam.
-But usually, law schools prefer that candidates who want to start school in the fall should take the exam before the following December.
-So if you want to enter law school in August 2021, for example, you should plan to take the LSAT before December 2020.
+Usually, law schools prefer that candidates who want to start school in the fall should take the exam before the following December.
+So if you want to enter law school in August 2026, you should plan to take the LSAT before December 2025.

 However, you can still sit for the exam in the January or February dates if you aren’t happy with your score.
 But keep in mind that you might be up against a tight deadline if your law school choices have early spring admission deadlines.
 And other candidates who sat for the exam earlier might fill up the top schools, leaving you with your second choice school.